Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 • Avoid Eye Drops with Harsh Chemicals: Be cautious when selecting eye drops and avoid those containing harsh chemicals or ingredients that could be harmful to your baby’s eyes.
 Choose products specifically formulated for infants.

-See also Understanding the Best Eye Drops with Antihistamines for Allergy Relief - Types, Benefits, and Precautions
+See also Eye Drops for Brown Eyes - Benefits, Selection Tips, and Lifestyle Recommendations

 It is important to always follow your pediatrician’s advice and recommendations when choosing and administering eye drops to your 1-year-old baby.
 Remember to handle the eye drops carefully, wash your hands before and after application, and ensure proper storage to maintain their efficacy.